 It is advisable to retain copies of any communications employers have produced to encourage vaccination, in case any pro-vaccine employees complain that the employer has taken inadequate steps to comply with their health and safety duties.Ways to communicate encouragement

 - Run an awareness campaign, drawing on NHS information.
-There is an NHS COVID Behaviour Change Unit helping present a more powerful and persuasive case for vaccination.
+There is an NHS COVID Behaviour Change Unit helping present a more powerful and persuasive case for vaccination and boosters.